34% of consumers think a Smart Website gives a local business more credibility

 In 2014 we ran a survey that explored what local consumers want most from local business websites.
 We learned that most local consumers expected a local business to have a website.
-We also drilled down into what website features & content were needed to inspire trust in consumers and help convert browsers into actual customers.
+We also drilled down into what website features and content were needed to inspire trust in consumers and help convert browsers into actual customers.

-In February 2016 we re-ran the survey – with some minor alterations & 1 new question.
+In February 2016 we re-ran the survey – with some minor alterations and 1 new question.
 We can now see how the past 24 months have changed in the eyes of the consumer.
 Do consumers see local business websites as more or less critical?
 Do consumers still expect the same features & content in order to trust a business?

 Key areas looked at in 2016 survey

 - Consumer attitudes towards local business websites